Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 What Is MyNetDiary?

-Here’s a great video on the pros and cons of MyNetDiary:
+Here’s a great video on the pros and cons of MyNetDiary: I Found the PERFECT Free Calorie Tracker (Game-Changer!)

-Once you have your targets set, it’s time to start logging your food, and MyNetDiary ranks really highly on ease of input.
-The barcode scanner is free (unlike MyFitnessPal), and I really liked that I could switch between different types of units (ounces versus grams, for example) on the main logging screen without needing to click into additional screens.
-It was also the first app I tried with an AI meal scanning function, and so far it’s got the second-best AI functionality of the apps we’ve tested for this feature.
+Plus, the barcode scanner is free (unlike MyFitnessPal), and I really liked that I could switch between different types of units (ounces versus grams, for example) on the main logging screen without needing to click into additional screens.
+It was also the first app I tried with an AI meal scanning function, and so far it’s got the second-best AI functionality of the apps we’ve tested for this feature (Snap Calorie was the winner, in case you’re interested).

 MyNetDiary makes it easy to visually “see” your progress through a weight graph that shows an expected weight loss trend into the future based on your progress, and the ability to upload progress photos and view them side-by-side to see body changes over time.

-MyNetDiary is also good for providing nutrition education through its Daily Analysis and Food Grade.
+MyNetDiary is also great for providing nutrition education through its Daily Analysis and Food Grade.
 In the Daily Analysis, it comments on fiber, saturated and trans fat, and sodium intake compared to recommended government guidelines.
 The Food Grade gives each food a letter “grade” (A-D) to help guide users to healthier choices.

 Similar to LoseIt, MyNetDiary has a free community built into the app.
 There is no need to go to an outside forum or social media platform to get support.